signalshore/signalshore.github.io/content/2020-01-12-TCP-Proxy-in-Bash.md

 Title: Bash and Netcat
 Date: 2020-01-12
 Tags: Tech
+Summary: Some bash tricks; named pipes, netcat, and a tcp proxy.

 I have a fascination for bash based tooling.
 I prefer awk, sed, grep over any fancy tooling.
 Anyway, recently I have discovered two really